monsoonmaelstrom/book2/book2.md

 I’m confused about… everything.
 I’m stuck in a loop waiting for Davy to figure out the key.
 Waiting for Liam to figure out if the situation between me and Peter is tenable.
 Waiting to see if Iverson comes after me.
 Waiting to see if my mother does.
 Waiting to see if I live out the day.

 The four of us walk back through the gates and Henry, Amelia and I return to our rooms, while Liam goes to speak with whomever.
-The official story is that Firgasu was sending correspondence as normal and no one knows what happened.
+The official story is that Firgasu was sending correspondence as normal, and no one knows what happened.
 The world is a mysterious place.
 The delegation which was supposed to come couldn’t because the snow in the pass came early, and they decided the smart move was not to chance the crossing.
-They sent a note, but like the others, who knows what happened to it?
+They sent a missive, but like the others, who knows what happened to it?
 And Lisette died because conditions in the pass were bad, and we weren’t smart and we did chance it.

-It’s the most boring series of the simplest lies, and absolves everyone from wrongdoing.
+It’s the most boring series of the simplest lies, and it absolves everyone from wrongdoing.
 It’s so boring that no one should look twice at it, but that doesn’t mean no one will.
 Henry and Amelia will be fine either way.
 They were just along for the ride.
 Liam’s the one who sanctioned everything, and I’m the one who basically did everything else.
 I’m not exactly nervous, more anticipating the worst and waiting for the axe to fall.

 I set my pack in my room but don’t bother unpacking it.
 Who knows if it’s worth the time and effort.
-I stand in the middle of my room for a minute simultaneously grateful to finally have some privacy while also resenting it, or maybe resenting that Liam isn’t also here with me.
+I stand in the middle of my room for a minute simultaneously grateful to finally have some privacy while also resenting it, or maybe resenting that Liam isn’t here with me.
 My emotions are such a mess.
 I want to leave, but I can’t because now people are actually paying attention to me, so I have to be on my best behavior.

 It’s everything I never wanted, yet here I am.

 I need to go do *something*.
 I’m going to go crazy if I don’t.
-Unfortunately it’s a Sunday.
+Unfortunately, it’s a Sunday.
 Meaning there’s *nothing* going on.
 Nothing to distract myself with.
 Liam might be right that it would be easier in the general sense to come back on a weekend but at least if we’d come back tomorrow there would be things I had to do.
 Rooms to sit in.
 People to pretend to listen to.
 I don’t know.
 Maybe it wouldn’t have been better.

 I decide to go to the gym, where at least I can hit something.
 I head out of my room and start down the hallway, only to find Amelia coming up it.
 I have no idea where her room is, but I’m pretty sure it’s not anywhere near here.

 I want to tell her to go away.
-I don’t know what she wants but I know I’m not in any mood to deal with whatever it is.
+I don’t know what she wants, but I know I’m not in any mood to deal with whatever it is.
 I’m not fit company for anyone at the moment.
 If I was anyone else, I’d stay far away from me for the foreseeable future.
 So I don’t say anything to her, since it feels like anything that comes out of my mouth will be nothing more than a snarl at best, and Amelia hasn’t done anything to deserve that.

 “Where are you going?” she asks when she gets close to me.